dildoran2195/sep11-freedom-project/tool/learning-log.md

 ```

 ### Things you learned through tinkering:

-#### I learned that const places = []; represents each entry that is an array of house type, rotation, and x, z.
-I learned how to make 3D objects, shapes, how to change its functions, and how to make multiple of them at the same time using advanced Babylon.
-However, I mainly tinkered with its parameters, 3D shapes, height, world objects, texture, colors, array, width, material, scaling, rotation, x, y, positions, camera & light, and how to create instances from the first two that were built.
-I learned that const faceUV = []; is a parameter that gives multiple options to set different images on each side of the house.
-Also, I was confused with what functions of faceUV = []; represent, like which one represents which house but I was able to figure it out by tinkering so I saw their purpose, faceUV[0] --> rear face, faceUV[1]--> front face, faceUV[2]--> right side, and faceUV[3]--> left side.
-Below is my tinkerings: Below are my tinkerings from top to bottom of my result:
+#### I learned that `track.push` ---> speed of character in every step inclduing x and y values of its speed. `const startRotation = dude.rotationQuaternion.clone();` --->  rotation of walking character,`scene.beginAnimation(result.skeletons[0], 0, 100, true, 1.0);` ---> animated characters height, appearance, and width which are showed as x and y values.

 ### a-ha moments or challenge:
-#### I was able to create copy of 3D objects and tinkering with them using model types using Babylon in order to make the materials of a house.
-Plus, I was also able to use different properties to  const faceUV = []; models in order to tinker with copies of a house.
+#### I was able to create character who is walking around the village of 3D objects and tinkering with them using model types using Babylon in order to make the materials of a village.
+Plus, I was also able to use different properties to  models in order to tinker with animation with a village

 ### Questions I still have:
-#### How to implement more 3D objects using the challenge of making a house.
+#### How to implement more advanced animation using the challenge of making a village.

 ### What you're going to try next:
-#### I'm going to try out [Changing the Viewer's Camera](https://doc.babylonjs.com/features/introductionToFeatures/chap2/viewer2/) and [A Walk Around The Village](https://doc.babylonjs.com/features/introductionToFeatures/chap3/walkpath/)
+#### I'm going to try out [Changing the Viewer's Camera](https://doc.babylonjs.com/features/introductionToFeatures/chap2/viewer2/)
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc